healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Temperature: High heat / 400°F

-To make sure our **8 oz**, **1.38-inch top blade steak** had the best crust possible, we first needed to preheat the Presto to 400°F. This took **5 min** **20 sec** which was quite slow even for a large skillet, so we had to score it 6.7/10.
+To make sure our **8 oz**, **1.38-inch top blade steak** had the best crust possible, we first preheated the Presto to 400°F. This took **5 min** **20 sec** which, although a full 40 sec faster than its faceoff partner, was slow for a large skillet and scored only 6.7/10.

 After seasoning the steak and inserting a meat thermometer, we seared both sides for **4 min**.
 We then gave the long edge with the fat cap 2 min, the other long edge for 1 min 30 sec, and the shorter edge for 1 min.
 Finally, we added some fresh rosemary and butter and seared the first side for 30 sec and the flip side 1 min more.

 The cooking process raised the steak’s internal temperature to **133°F** which increased to **140°F** after a standard 3 minute resting time.
 This hit the sweet spot for an **excellent medium-rare** steak that was both **tender** and **juicy**.

-Interestingly, the entire process took around 17 minutes which was 2 minutes shorter than the Presto 06857 but their results were similar.
+Interestingly, the entire process took around 17 minutes which was **2 minutes shorter** than the Presto 06857—but their results were similar.
 Therefore, our chef gave the steak the same high score of 9/10.

-We assumed the shorter cooking time was due to a more stable heat from the Presto 06852’s 1-mm thicker pan.
-Nonetheless, the skillet wasn’t as hot as the Hamilton Beach 38529K for that crispier crust.
+We assumed a more stable heat resulted in a shorter cooking time due to this basic Presto having a 1‒mm thicker pan.
+Nonetheless, this skillet wasn’t as hot as the Hamilton Beach 38529K for that crispier crust.

 Design
 ------